nivritii/DemystData/README.md

 - User can select buisness and provider from the dropdown list populated in homeoage and provide loan amount to verify if that business is eligible for loan.

-- On form submit, backend call is made to retrieve monthwise profit data of the buisness with the selected provider. e.g: `http://localhost:6060/balance?provider=MYOB&business=business_2` - Provider and Business will be sent as query param to backend
+- On form submit, backend call is made to retrieve monthwise profit data of the buisness with the selected provider. e.g: `http://localhost:6060/balance?provider=MYOB&business=business_2` - Provider and Business sent as query param

 -